behavioral-data/bdatasets-backend/mid.md

 ### Using the corpora

-Accessing the nlp-corpora requires UW CSE department server access (e.g., to the machines `{recycle,bicycle,tricycle}@cs.washington.edu`) so that they can view the department filesystem.
-The nlp-corpora directory is located on the department filesystem at `/projects/bdata/datasets`.
+Accessing bdatasets requires UW CSE department server access (e.g., to the machines `{recycle,bicycle,tricycle}@cs.washington.edu`) so that they can view the department filesystem.
+The bdatasets directory is located on the department filesystem at `/projects/bdata/datasets`.
 Anyone with a UW CSE account can log onto the department servers and view the files there.
 (For those without a UW CSE account, see the [access outside UW CSE